- What is CBT? What is cognitive behaviour therapy?

 For example, consider a person who gets anxious in social situations.
 Perhaps they perceive that they cannot meet the social demands on them to make good conversation, and think that everything they say is embarrassing.
 In this scenario, CBT would focus on the perception causing the anxiety - evidence to the contrary, other explanations, accuracy, and thought distortions - and employ strategies to replace unhelpful thoughts (like “Everyone gets bored when I speak”) with helpful ones (i.e. “People enjoy talking to someone who’s interested in them.” or “Even if they look bored, they may be tired or stressed about other things.”).
 They may also work on desensitization techniques to become more comfortable in social settings

 Cognitive behavioural therapy is the most studied psychotherapy for depression.
 One of the main symptoms of depression is repeated negative thoughts, which are treatable through cognitive therapy methods.

-- Clinical trials indicate that CBT used in conjunction with antidepressants may be more effective than medication alone.2
+Clinical trials indicate that CBT used in conjunction with antidepressants is more effective than medication alone.2